readytensor/adaptive_binary_classifier/README.md

 - Move the three example files (`titanic_schema.json`, `titanic_train.csv` and `titanic_test.csv`) in the `examples` directory into the `./model_inputs_outputs/inputs/schema`, `./model_inputs_outputs/inputs/data/training` and `./model_inputs_outputs/inputs/data/testing` folders, respectively (or alternatively, place your custom dataset files in the same locations).
 - Run the script `src/train.py` to train the random forest classifier model.
 This will save the model artifacts, including the preprocessing pipeline and label encoder, in the path `./model_inputs_outputs/model/artifacts/`.
 If you want to run with hyperparameter tuning then include the `-t` flag.
 This will also save the hyperparameter tuning results in the path `./model_inputs_outputs/outputs/hpt_outputs/`.
 - Run the script `src/predict.py` to run batch predictions using the trained model.
 This script will load the artifacts and create and save the predictions in a file called `predictions.csv` in the path `./model_inputs_outputs/outputs/predictions/`.
+- To run inference service:
   - Run the script `src/serve.py` to start the inference service, which can be queried using the `/ping`, `/infer` and `/explain` endpoints.
 The service runs on port 8080.
+- Alternatively, to run the Streamlit app:
+  - Run Streamlit as follows `streamlit run src/app.py`.
+This will start the app on port 8501.
+You can access the app at `http://localhost:8501`.

 ### To run with Docker